backupbrew/switchbrew/NV services.md

 Binds a nvmap object to this channel.
 Identical to Linux driver.

+This ioctl is a no-op in the Linux driver, not sure about Switch?

 ` struct {`
 `   __in u32 nvmap_fd;`
 ` };`